Enrica Calabresi: Purged

 On 14 December 1938, Calabresi was declared unqualified to teach in state universities because of her Jewish race.
-She had a chance to flee Italy for Switzerland with her family but chose instead to remain in Florence to teach in the Jewish School of Florence, populated by Jewish children who had been expelled from public schools.
-She taught sciences there from 1939 to 1943, but in January 1944 she was arrested by Nazi forces and held in the Santuario di Santa Verdiana, a former convent converted to a prison.
+She had a chance to flee Italy for Switzerland with her family, but chose instead to remain in Florence to teach in the Jewish School of Florence, populated by Jewish children who had been expelled from public schools.
+She taught sciences there with Maria Piazza from 1939 to 1943, but in January 1944, she was arrested by Nazi forces and held in the Santuario di Santa Verdiana, a former convent converted to a prison.

 Knowing that she was to be deported from there to the Auschwitz extermination camp, she committed suicide by swallowing poison that she had been carrying with her for some time.
 She died during the night between 19 and 20 January 1944.